microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort2.md

 ## {Step 6}

-**🎮 Now try it out on the game screen 🎮**
+**Now try it out on the game screen**
+🎮 🎮 🎮

-How do you like it so far?
+How do you like your game so far?

 When Mama Dino overlaps with the babies, you should see them disappear and have a point get added to your score.
 If something doesn’t look right, check your work by clicking on the hint.